mraggi/wineappdb-ratings/README.md

 # Description
 A short python script to scrape all games with a given rating from AppDB at winehq.org and compare them to your list of games from steam.

-You are free to use it however you see fit.
-However, consider donating to the good guys over at winehq.org for all their great work at https://www.winehq.org/donate
+You are free to use these scripts however you see fit.

+However, if you do use them, consider donating to the good guys over at https://www.winehq.org for all their great work (at https://www.winehq.org/donate).

 # Usage
 First, make sure you have python3 and Beautiful Soup and lxml installed.
 They probably already come with your python3 installation.

 We provide two tools and a third one that uses both to compare results:
 1. `winehqextract.py` downloads and prints games with different ratings.
-2. `steamextract.py` extracts game information from steampowered.com
+2. `steamextract.py` extracts game information from an already downloaded website from steampowered.com
 3. `winesteamcompare.py` uses both of the above to generate a list of the games you own on steam that can be played using wine (either gold or platinum rating).

 All three tools are easy to modify or extend to suit your needs.